emilierobichaud1/Event-App/doc/sprint 0/done.md

 9) Given that I'm a user of the app, I would like to be able to customize settings for the app.

-10) Given that I'm a user of the app who is attending apps, I want to be reminded of upcoming events.
+10) Given that I'm a user of the app who is attending events, I want to be reminded of upcoming events.